david-flanders-tuke/PhD/theory.md

   - [ ]  Civilising markets theory (Hirschman 1982): the more people are integrated into markets are more fair (know how to deal with) strangers =  societies in which team work is essential for production (whale fisherman) have strong sharing norms, vs societies with small bands of isolated and independent family groups are not generous to outsiders nor expect outsiders to be generous.
   - [ ]  Community level differences explain much more of the variation of play than individual differences, e.g. those who are fairer are more likely to insist on fairness by others.
   - [ ] Deservingness is a strong predictor of altriusm and social preference experiments seem to also be good ways to measure social interaction effects, e.g. donations are 6x larger when recipient is identified as poor.
+  - [ ] In IDRs income, age and education has a marginal correlation with discount rates, p, e.g. those with larger incomes / more age / less education are more patient.
+  - [ ] Prospect theory hypothesis (Kahneman & Tversky 1979): people tend to be risk averse in gains and risk seeking in losses (relative to objective/outcome weights).
   - [ ]

 ### [New Institutional Economics](https://en.wikipedia.org/wiki/New_institutional_economics)